dev-benson-03/dev-benson-03/README.md

 I typically start my days with course work, training, or watching videos/podcasts, whether that's a morning/evening workout, diving into more knowledge in tech, or staying up to date with NBA/NFL/NCAAF/NCAAM.
 My working hours for technical tasks are usually **9:00 AM–5:00 PM ET**, I'm most responsive to email (**bensondevyn@gmail.com**).
 Early mornings and late evenings are often filled with classes, working (lifting or grinding on the computer), hanging with friends, and spending time with family.
 When I'm on break or if something urgent comes up outside of these windows, reach out and I'll respond as quickly as I can.

 ### What’s the best way to communicate with me?
 I prefer email for quick questions and routine updates.
 If your message requires detailed context or attachments, please don't hesistat to send me an email and I'll make time to respond thoughtfully.
 For brainstorming or complex discussions, I’m a big fan of in‑person or video chats — they help build understanding and camaraderie.
-If I don’t get back to you right away, a follow‑up email or Slack ping is absolutely fine; when I'm travelling, working, or networking at events, notifications can slip through.
+If I don’t get back to you right away, a follow‑up email or Discord chat is absolutely fine; when I'm travelling, working, or networking at events, notifications can slip through.

 ### I’d love to help you with …
 Thanks to my Computer Science coursework and professional experience, I’m excited about: